ONSgeo/geospatial-training/_docs/make_a_good_map.md

 Bivariate maps are a type of choropleth which allow two variables to be plotted.
 Bivariate maps are best placed to show two variables which are related (either through a positive or negative correlation) but unlike your standard choropleth, bivariate maps tend to show broad classes and trends rather than more specific values.
 If you look at the map below you'll see the legend is laid out like a plot with an x and y axis - each axis represents one variable and data is classified and coloured by which class it falls in on this plot.
 As bivariate maps show broad correlations it's best to keep you number of classes to either 4 (2x2), 9 (3x3) or 16 (4x4) which is why bivariate maps are better at showing correlations and broad trends rather than more exact values - any more classes and it becomes too difficult to differentiate between them.
 As with a standard choropleth map, values on a bivariate map should be standardised rather than raw counts.

 Bivariate colour schemes are difficult to get right; making sure they are accessible and easily distinguishable is tricky.
-Tools like ColourBrewer have colour pallets and we recommend you use them rather than making your own.
+Tools like ColourBrewer have colour palettes and we recommend you use them rather than making your own.

 <p align="left">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/bivariate.png?raw=true" width="80%" alt="Bivariate map of London MSOAs showing Burglary rates vs median household income">